Forest Ecology Field Crew Member

 Work conditions/physical demands

 Crew members must be in very good physical condition.
-Field conditions will usually be hot with little shade, but can also be very cold and potentially wet.
-Work will require hiking up to 8 miles per day (though usually much less) with a heavy pack through sometimes difficult and steep terrain, usually without trails, usually in areas burned by wildfire, and often with dense and/or thorny shrub cover.
-Field plots will also often be covered by thick shrubs, sometimes over head height, and often with sharp thorns, and which can make movement slow and difficult.
+Field conditions will often be hot with limited shade, but can also be very cold and potentially wet.
+Work may require hiking up to 2 miles per day (though usually much less) with a pack through sometimes difficult and steep terrain, without trails, and sometimes with dense and/or thorny understory vegetation.
 Comfort working under these conditions is essential!
+Because the work will occur in unburned forests, shrub cover will rarely be excessively dense, but areas of dense vegetation will occur.
 Work will involve camping, often with no facilities (see Work location, above).
 Work requires careful, legible handwriting and careful attention to detail.

 Minimum qualifications

-• Progress toward a bachelor’s degree in ecology, natural resource management, or related natural science field
+• Completed or in-progress bachelor’s degree in ecology, natural resource management, or related natural science field

 • Experience in scientific data collection through coursework and/or job experience